fbpx

 • Bookkeeping News

-Whether you are a current or aspiring business owner, the question of how much tax your small business needs to pay may cause you many sleepless nights.
+Whether you are a current or aspiring business owner, the question of how much tax your business needs to pay may cause you many sleepless nights.
 The Business Activity Statement (BAS) is oftentimes at the centre of concerns.
-We are here to give you peace of mind and answer all the questions our small business clients ask us on a frequent base, including who needs to register for BAS, how to lo lodge and benefit from it.
+We are here to give you peace of mind and answer all the questions our big and small business clients ask us on a frequent basis, including who needs to register for BAS, how to lodge and benefit from it.

-As a small business owner, you’re in good company: As of June 2018, there are over 2.3 million small businesses registered nationwide.
+As a business owner, you’re in good company: As of June 2024, there are over 2.5 million small businesses registered nationwide.
 If this is your first entrepreneurial venture, there is usually a lot of learning involved.
 From acronyms to paperwork, there’s more to a business than just generating an income to pay the bills and save money for the next vacation.

 The Business Activity Statement is a record that is completed upon lodging a tax return and then sent to the Australian Taxation Office.